Subscribe

 • Interdigital cysts have a range of causes, from allergies to ingrown hair — Certain breeds are also more prone to develop these sores than others.

 • Excessive paw chewing or licking may be a sign — If your dog suddenly becomes obsessed with their feet, this could be a sign of an interdigital cyst.
-Developing a habit of checking your dog’s paws daily can also help you catch problems early.
+Developing a daily habit of checking your dog’s paws can also help you catch problems early.

 • Some interdigital cysts can be treated at home — A trip to the vet is sometimes necessary, especially if there’s an infection.
 In severe cases, your dog might need surgery or CO2 laser therapy.